 Employing Retired Teachers and Administrators

 One of the Board’s personnel goals is to recruit, select, and employ the best qualified personnel to staff the schools within the District.
-As such, retired employees who leave the District in good standing may be re-employed under according to the following guidelines:
+As such, retired employees who leave the District in good standing may be re-employed as a “Return to Work” employee according to the following guidelines:

 The District may employ certificated teachers and administrators, who are receiving retirement benefits from the public employee retirement system of Idaho (PERSI) for positions requiring such certification provided such individuals were not promised “rehire” by the District before their retirement was in effect.
 Said employees are hereinafter referred to as “retiree” or “retirees”.

-These employees are considered to be employed “at-will” and in accordance with the Standard Retired Teacher Contract or Standard Retired Administrator Contract form that has been approved by the State Superintendent of Public Instruction.
+These employees are considered to be employed “at-will” and in accordance with the Standard Retired Teacher Contract or Standard Retired Administrator Contract form that has been approved by the State Superintendent of Public Instruction and which expires at the end of every school year.

 Any employment contract between the District and retirees shall be separate and apart from the collective bargaining agreement or master agreement between the District and the local teachers association.

 Retirees employed consistent with this policy and State law shall accrue one day per month of sick leave.
 No annual sick leave shall be accumulated unless additional sick leave has been negotiated between each individual retiree and the District at the time of employment.
-Sick leave accrued under Idaho Code § 33-1004H does not qualify for unused sick leave benefits under Idaho Code § 33-1228.
+Sick leave accrued by a retired employee under Idaho Code § 33-1004H does not qualify for unused sick leave benefits under Idaho Code § 33-1228.

 The District [will OR will not] provide health insurance and life insurance benefits for retirees hired consistent with this policy.